chrede88/L1nkrTemplate/.github/template-cleanup/README.md

 ```shell
 git clone https://github.com/%USER%/%NAME%
 ```
-2) Change the module name to match your github repo in `go.mod`.
-3) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
+2) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
-4) In a terminal/commandline, move to the newly created folder using `cd`.
+3) In a terminal/commandline, move to the newly created folder using `cd`.
-5) Build a local version of your site by executing `hugo server`.
+4) Build a local version of your site by executing `hugo server`.
 You can see the site by navigating to `http://localhost:1313/%NAME%/`  (actual URL will be outputted in the CLI) in a browser.
-6) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
+5) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
-7) Add a new `icon.png` file to update the favicon.
+6) Add a new `icon.png` file to update the favicon.
 The png file should be 512px by 512px in size.

 ---